asteinmeyer/digitaldev-deeplens-chocolate/README.md

 -	Record Wrapper as “RecordIO”
 -	S3 data type as “Augmented Manifest File”
 -	For the Augmented Manifest File attribute names, type “source-ref”, then add a row and type your labelling job name, e.g. “objectlabellingjob2021”
 -	Input the relevant bucket path for the manifest file.
-This is created by utilising the notebook instance that has been provided
+This is created by utilising the notebook instance that has been provided.
+This will also determine the number of training samples you utilise as well so be sure to complete the notebook before taking this step.
 - You will then need to add another channel and name this one “validation”.
 Repeat all the above steps for this new validation channel, except for the s3 location, as the notebook instance will provide you a unique location for this channel as well.

 After providing the location of your output folder with the s3 bucket for output data configuration, you can begin your training job.

 After a short period, the training status will update from “starting” to “training”.
 Once this has occurred, we can monitor its progress.
 The value of interest with these training job is the validation m:AP variable.
 The higher this value is, the more accurate your model is performing (0 < m:AP < 1).
 Whilst this value does occur in a graphical form once enough epochs have been executed, a much better way of viewing the training job output is by pressing “View logs” above these graphs.
 Select the stream that is relevant to your training job and then ctrl + f “validation”.
 You will see each occurrence of the individual epochs’ validation m:AP value, and if it achieves a new highest value for this variable, it will update the model based on that epoch.

 Once the Sagemaker training job is completed, this is also how you should observe the final result as well.